Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 At the same time, banks do not consider the defense industry a riskier sector for lending and impose the same requirements on defense companies as on other businesses.

-Banks partly blame the arms manufacturers themselves for the fact that the volume of lending to the defense industry is insufficient, calling them “young and infantile” companies that have no experience of interacting with banks.
+Banks partly blame the arms manufacturers themselves for the insufficient volume of lending to the defense industry, calling them “young and infantile” companies that have no experience interacting with banks.

 “Often these are companies that have only recently launched production, produced a certain amount of weapons and received their first contracts from the Ministry of Defense.
 Sometimes they don’t even have financial statements that they could show to the bank to confirm their solvency,” a top manager at one of the state-owned banks tells EP.